 Toss your dryer lint on your compost pile, and wait for it to turn into free soil for your garden.
 Do this only with lint from natural fibers such as cotton and linen: human-made fibers may not break down as readily.

 Of course, you can buy compost at any garden supply center, but why spend the money?
 It's is very easy (and less expensive) to make your own from dryer lint and many other household materials.
 Whether your garden is indoors or out, compost will help all your vegetables grow better.

 Do you have a pet hamster, gerbil, guinea pig, or rat?
 Take all that fluff that you pull out of the lint trap, and deposit it into their cage.
 They'll be thrilled to have it as bedding material, and you'll have one less thing to buy for them.

 Whip up a quick batch of clay for the kids.
 Dryer clay is easy to make and lots of fun to play with.
 In addition to the dryer lint, you'll only need to gather 1/3 cup of white glue, one tablespoon of dishwashing soap, and 1/4 to 1/3 cup of warm water.
 The process is simple, quick, and inexpensive.Continue to 5 of 8 below.

 Dryer lint is nothing more than freshly laundered fiber that's come off of your clothing, so save some cash by using it to stuff pillows and stuffed animals.
 Or, together with wadded newspapers and old clothes, dryer lint is great for making stuffed dummies and scarecrows for Halloween.

 06 of 08

 If you get motor oil on your driveway or garage floor—and you don't have any kitty litter on hand—grab a wad of dryer lint, and use it to soak up the mess.
-If you run out of dryer lint, too, you can also use cornstarch to soak up spills.
+If you also run out of dryer lint, you can use cornstarch to soak up spills.

 07 of 08